meijer-jeroen/contingent-evolution-2020/README.md

 ## VirtualMicrobes
-VirtualMicrobes is available at https://bitbucket.org/thocu/virtual-microbes/ For this study, VirtualMicrobes v0.2.5 was used and is available for download from: https://doi.org/10.5281/zenodo.3840463
+VirtualMicrobes is available at https://bitbucket.org/thocu/virtual-microbes/ This study used VirtualMicrobes v0.2.5 which is archived at https://doi.org/10.5281/zenodo.3840463 and available for download there.

 ## Data
 Raw data is available at https://doi.org/10.5281/zenodo.3840463